frandiox/vite-ssr/README.md

 })
 ```

 - Calling your API directly from Vue components using [`Suspense`](https://v3.vuejs.org/guide/migration/suspense.html), and storing the result in the SSR initial state.
 See a full example with `Suspense` [here](./examples/vue/src/pages/Homepage.vue).
+If you prefer Axios, there's also an example [here](https://github.com/frandiox/vite-ssr/discussions/66).

 ```js
 import { useContext } from 'vite-ssr'